Lifestyle in Kuala Lumpur

 Expats in Malaysia are in for a treat for the senses when it comes to the range of dining out options available.
-Kuala Lumpur is a melting pot of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the exotic, trendy and stylish restaurants in Kuala Lumpur.
+Kuala Lumpur is a melting pot of cultures and cuisines and this is particularly evident when sampling the delicious fare on offer in the exotic, trendy and stylish restaurants.

 Being a meeting point of cultures and immigrant communities, Malaysians have come up with some unique tastes such as nasi goreng, a rice dish cooked with coconut milk and served with anchovies, roasted nuts, cucumbers, a slice of egg, chilli paste and curries.
 The mixture of fragrant spices, coconut milk and curry leaves make mamak Kuala Lumpur’s most popular cuisine.

-Chinese dishes are also a firm favourite with prominent dishes such as dried pork and stir fried noodles with prawns, eggs, pork and sprouts readily available throughout the city.
+Chinese dishes are also a firm favourite with prominent dishes such as fried pork and stir-fried noodles with prawns, eggs, pork and sprouts readily available throughout the city.

 Nightlife and entertainment in Kuala Lumpur

 Despite the majority of Malaysia’s population being Muslim, Kuala Lumpur’s many other cultures and religions are welcome.
-The local population is largely tolerant of many of the hedonistic indulgences many Western expats enjoy.
+The local population is largely tolerant of many of the indulgences which Western expats enjoy.
 Alcohol is widely available, with a range of bars and nightclubs operating across the city.